dangdang1250/git_lesson/git_alias.md

 undo = reset HEAD~1 --mixed
 unstage = reset HEAD --

-# for my personal project, this one will only do one commit, so if pushed, don't do this
+# for my personal project, this one will commit changes to previous commit, so if pushed, don't do this
 caa = commit -a --amend -C HEAD

 # for log display all examples